akshayynft/PetID_Trial/README.md

-# This is a template for creating your own VC Gated Dapp
+#  own VC Gated Dapp for pet owners

 This template spins up a dapp that is